 point source-Any defined source of emission to air or water such as a stack, air vent, pipe, channel, or passage to a water body.

-population dose-See collective dose equivalent under dose.
+population dose-See collective dose under dose definition.

-potable water-Water that is safe to drink.
+potable water - Water that is safe to drink.